tovihehe/Cover-Letter-Customizer/README.md

    python customize_cover_letter.py
    ```

-   The script will generate a customized cover letter in `Cover-Letter.docx` and convert it to PDF format as `Cover-Letter.pdf`.
+   The script will generate a customized cover letter and convert it to PDF format as `Cover-Letter.pdf`.

 ## Example Template

-Your `template.docx` should include placeholders like:
+Your `Template.docx` should include placeholders like:

 ```
 I am very thrilled to be working with COMPANY on your top-notch projects.